beekurt98/beekurt98/README.md

 ## About Me
 - Web Developer passionate about creating efficient solutions
-- Currently learning Flask
+- Currently learning Game Development in my free time
-- Working on Link Sharing App
+- Working on a word game
 - Reach me at: bkurt98@hotmail.com or beekurt98@gmail.com

 ## Tech Stack